jenadiusnicholaus/Flutter_Firebase/README.md

 # Flutter and Firebase

-IT is learning project, that include all firebase service which are , Cloud fireStore, Storage , Authenticatipon.
+It is learning project, that include all firebase service which are , Cloud fireStore, Storage , Authenticatipon.
 This is made purposely when i was teaching my flutter student at intmain bootcamp.
 ## Build with

 - flutter